wp-plugins/symbiostock/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Symbiostock allows artists, illustrators and photographers to sell their visual art online quickly and easily.
+Symbiostock allows artists, illustrators and photographers to sell their photographs and images online quickly and easily.

 == Description ==

-[Symbiostock](http://www.symbiostock.org/ "Symbiostock - Sell your art online!") is a free, fully-featured WordPress plugin that works hand in hand with WooCommerce to offer a complete ecommerce platform for you to sell your visual media, whether it be photographs, illustrations or vectors.
+[Symbiostock](http://www.symbiostock.org/ "Symbiostock - Sell your images!") is a free, fully-featured WordPress plugin that works hand in hand with WooCommerce to offer a complete ecommerce platform for you to sell your visual media, whether it be photographs, illustrations or vectors.

 **Please note that all support is performed on Symbiostock.org in our [forums](http://www.symbiostock.org/forums "Symbiostock Forums").
 Queries in the support forum here may or may not be answered.**